nus-cs2103-AY2122S1/ip/README.md

 ```
 ### 🔍`find`

-*This action requires a keyword and Peppa will respond with the tasks that match with the keyword.
+*Find tasks that match with a keyword.*
-The aim is to allow users to find their tasks more easily especially when the list gets longer 😅*

 Example of usage: